DanielXMoore/Civet/README.md

   console.log "hi"
   ```

-Are You Coming to Civet from CoffeeScript?
+Comparison to CoffeeScript
 ---

-Take a look at [Civet from CoffeeScript](./Civet-from-CoffeeScript.md)
+Take a look at this [detailed Civet // CoffeeScript comparision](./notes/Comparison-to-CoffeeScript.md)

 ECMAScript Compatibility
 ---